 Guest preacher, The Reverend Canon Jerry R. Anderson, author of Ordained by Angels.

 Ordained by Angels: The Life and Ministry of an AIDS Chaplain

 - 12:30 pm (Terrace): Pride BBQ sponsored by the LGBTQ+ Community of St. Bart’s Join the St. Bart's LGBTQ+ Community for a fabulous Pride BBQ on the 3rd floor terrace off room 33 of the Community House.
-The BBQ will be followed by a showing of the PBS special Stonewall Uprising at 2pm.
+The BBQ will be followed by a showing of the PBS special Stonewall Uprising at 2 pm.
 Later in the afternoon, we will take our place in line for the city-wide Pride March commemorating the 50th Anniversary of Stonewall.
-RSVPs are greatly appreciated to help us plan; walk-ins will be warmly welcomed.
-RSVP online here, or at St. Bart’s Central in the lobby or by phone at 212-378-0222.
+RSVPs help us plan and are greatly appreciated -- please note we are nearing capacity for the BBQ so please RSVP online here, or at St. Bart’s Central in the lobby or by phone at 212-378-0222.

 - 4 pm NYC Pride March (marching with the Episcopal Diocese of New York as assigned by march organizers)

 We are gathering at 32nd Street between Madison and Park -- Section 8, Order #29.
 All are welcome to march with us!